fanart-tv/fanartwiki/docs/Tutorials/Gimp/tutorial-gimp-clearart.md

 ## **Step 2:** Add Background Layers

 Create colored background layers to check your clearart against so you will be able to expose issues easily.
-You can [install](https://docs.gimp.org/en/install-script-fu.html){ target= blank} the the [supplied gimp script](https://fanart.tv/alpha-check/), or just manually create the layers yourself.
+You can [install](https://docs.gimp.org/en/install-script-fu.html){ target= blank} the [supplied gimp script](https://fanart.tv/alpha-check/), or just manually create the layers yourself.

 ??? info "Suggested Background Colors"